Navy hands over smuggled rice, vegetable oil to Customs – The Sun Nigeria

 Lewis urged the naval operatives not to relent in their efforts to curtail smuggling in the country.

-The Chief of the Naval Staff, Vice Admiral Ibok-Ete Ibas, had recently directed naval commands to ensure that recently arrested vessels are processed and handed over to appropriate prosecuting agencies not later than December 15.
+Meanwhile, the Chief of the Naval Staff, Vice Admiral Ibok-Ete Ibas has recently directed naval commands to ensure that recently arrested vessels are processed and handed over to appropriate prosecuting agencies not later than December 15, 2019.

+Addressing Principal Staff Officers, Flag Officers Commanding and Commanders of autonomous naval commands, Vice Admiral Ibas directed these units to work closely with zonal offices of prosecuting agencies and inform the Naval Headquarters and headquarters of such agencies of the handing over process.

-He also tasked the Commanders to lead by example, emphasise collective ownership of the Service and ensure the sanctity of the Service.
-He informed that the Navy was expecting new ships in year 2020 and called for proper and positive attitude towards the management of these new assets.
+He also tasked the Commanders to lead by example, emphasize collective ownership of the Service and ensure the sanctity of the Service.
+He informed that the Navy was expecting new ships in the year 2020 and called for a proper and positive attitude towards the management of these new assets.

-On the operationalisation of the ECOWAS Zone E, Vice Admiral Ibas stated that the operationalisation of the proposed MOU between Nigeria, Togo, Republic of Benin and Niger Republic would facilitate joint patrols, emphasising the collective resolve towards a safer Gulf of Guinea.
+On the operationalization of the ECOWAS Zone E, Vice Admiral Ibas stated that the operationalization of the proposed MOU between Nigeria, Togo, Republic of Benin and Niger Republic would facilitate joint patrols, emphasizing the collective resolve towards a safer Gulf of Guinea.

 Leave a Reply